TartanLlama/vizh/README.md

 A vizh program consists of a number of functions, each in its own image file.
 (What image types are allowed?
 Ideally at least png and jpg)

 The entry point to a vizh program is a function called `main`.
+(Note that the `main` function gets mangled as `vizh_main`.
+For all other functions the symbol name is the same as the vizh name).

 ### Functions